erikng/blog.eriknicolasgomez.com/_posts/2022-03-16-Introducing gnes Reverse engineering the NetworkExtension API.md

 ValueError: Address 0xfffffff8427eeed8 couldn't be found in vm address set
 ```

 You can also point Hopper at the shared cache in the folder `/System/Library/dyld/`, but Hopper isn't useful for extracting headers and getting usable code.
-Tools that kind of [helped with this](https://github.com/antons/dyld-shared-cache-big-sur) died after Big Sur Beta 9
+Tools that kind of [helped with this](https://github.com/antons/dyld-shared-cache-big-sur) died after Big Sur Beta 9.

-Even though Apple offers `dsc_extractor` it essentially is useless without [tremendous modifications to the code](https://lapcatsoftware.com/articles/bigsur.html) (things have changes greatly with [newer vesions](https://github.com/apple-oss-distributions/dyld) of Apple's source code).
-Others have found [clever tricks](https://gist.github.com/NSExceptional/85527151eeec4b0640187a0a165da1cd?permalink_comment_id=3707660#gistcomment-3707660) or simply [took the functions](https://twitter.com/zhuowei/status/1402137181502722051) necessary out of the [main code](https://gist.github.com/zhuowei/4bc4baeb12f64b2e03608cd2b2d7b4d7) but the issue remains - there is data fundamentally missing for these tools to extract the header files.
+Even though Apple open sourced `dsc_extractor` it essentially is useless without [tremendous modifications to the code](https://lapcatsoftware.com/articles/bigsur.html), and things have changes greatly with [newer vesions](https://github.com/apple-oss-distributions/dyld) of Apple's source code to the point where Jeff Johnson's blog post is now longer complete.
+Others have found [clever tricks](https://gist.github.com/NSExceptional/85527151eeec4b0640187a0a165da1cd?permalink_comment_id=3707660#gistcomment-3707660) or simply [took the functions](https://twitter.com/zhuowei/status/1402137181502722051) necessary out of the [main code](https://gist.github.com/zhuowei/4bc4baeb12f64b2e03608cd2b2d7b4d7) but the issue remains - Even when the binary is dumped from the framework, the data is fundamentally missing for these tools to extract the headers/classes.

 There are so many [cool tools](https://mroi.github.io/apple-internals/) around knowledge of macOS and reverse engineering [other formats](https://github.com/bartoszj/acextract) Apple has created, but it just seems like we are hitting a roadblock.

 Without someone picking up the mantle (it won't be me), I worry about long term viability for projects like gnes.
 Future versions of macOS will have new behavior and if Apple continues on not providing admins a method to properly get this data in a supported state, we will be left with _nothing_.
 The mere fact that I was able to get this data from Big Sur was really due to Apple releasing System Extensions/Network Extensions with that OS.
+Future me and future macadmins may not be so lucky.

 My hope is some of the [issues](https://github.com/DerekSelander/dsdump/issues/30) with [dsdump](https://github.com/DerekSelander/dsdump/issues/35) will be resolved and this can be the first part in getting usable data again.
 I may even take a stab at sending a pull request, time permitting.

 # Conclusion
 As you can see, this took a tremendous amount of effort for something that really should just be a public API.
 Please Apple, please, release one in a future version of macOS.

+I have submitted [feedback to Apple]() and I would appreciate it being duplicated if you care about data like this.

 PS.
 If for some reason you do want an incomplete version of gnes, but in python3, see this [gist](https://gist.github.com/erikng/407366fce4a3df6e1a5f8f44733f89ea)